lifewinning/seeingnetworks/nyc/index.md

 New York's network infrastructure is a lot like the city itself: messy, sprawling, and at times near-incomprehensible.
 However, the city's tendency toward flux is a strange blessing for the infrastructure sightseer: markings and remnants of the network are almost everywhere, once you know how to look for them.

-"What follows below is research in progress.
-Readers are encouraged to <a href='mailto:lifewinning@gmail.com'>get in touch</a> if they would like to contribute other images and observations."
+What follows below is more or less findings of ongoing research.
+Readers are encouraged to <a href='mailto:lifewinning@gmail.com'>get in touch</a> if they would like to contribute other images and observations.